The Role of the Gut

 People with autoimmunity have been found to have lower amounts of the probiotic bacteria Lactobacillus and Bifidus, and higher amounts of the opportunistic E. coli and Proteus bacteria.
 E. coli and Proteus bacterial species are often referred to as “opportunistic pathogens” because they only become pathogenic when the opportunity is just right.
 If they are outnumbered by probiotic bacteria, they behave like good citizens of the gut and may add value, but in times where they outnumber the probiotics, they may start to damage the gut wall, leading to intestinal permeability.

-I’ve seen this pattern of low levels of probiotic bacteria with high levels of opportunistic bacteria on my lab tests as well as the tests of many clients with Hashimoto’s that have had the GI Effects Gastrointestinal Function Comprehensive Profile – METAMETRIX KIT test that quantifies the microbial flora.
-(You can have your functional medicine doctor order this test for you, or you can self-order the METAMETRIX KIT or GI-MAP.)
+I’ve seen this pattern of low levels of probiotic bacteria with high levels of opportunistic bacteria on my lab tests as well as the tests of many clients with Hashimoto’s that have had stool testing that quantifies the microbial flora.
+(You can have your functional medicine doctor order this test for you, or you can self-order the GI Effects or GI-MAP test.)

 I started to eat fermented foods and added high doses of probiotics and started to feel better and better (I had already been gluten and dairy free and had hit a “healing” wall).

-I retested myself with the GI Effects Gastrointestinal Function Comprehensive Profile – METAMETRIX KIT (we have also been using GI-MAP with great success as well) when all of my Hashimoto’s symptoms were gone and found that my probiotic bacteria were in the optimal range and the E. coli and Proteus species were no longer predominating my gut flora.
+I retested myself with the same test when all of my Hashimoto’s symptoms were gone and found that my probiotic bacteria were in the optimal range and the E. coli and Proteus species were no longer predominating my gut flora.

 Thus, one of the very first recommendations I make for EVERYONE with Hashimoto’s is to be sure to get enough probiotics on board.